iurygregory/edx-documentation/en_us/developers/source/user_interface_development.rst

 * Note that Bok Choy tests run with optimized files to verify that they are being generated as expected.

-* Be sure to verify your page on a sandbox, checking that all dependencies are included in the optimized factory file.
+* Be sure to test your page in a production environment, checking that all dependencies are included in the optimized factory file.

     * For LMS files, take care that all of the JS files have a MD5 hash code between their filename and the js extension-- files without MD5 hash